Aksh230570/Myntra-Clone--Project/README.md

 - Responsive design for mobile, tablet, and desktop views
 - (Optional) Add to cart simulation using JavaScript

-##🧪 How to Use
+## 🍀 How to Use

 Clone or download the repository.

-Open index.html in any web browser.
+Open `index.html` in any web browser.

 Navigate through the interface and explore the product listing.

-##🎯 Learning Outcomes
+## 🎯 Learning Outcomes

-Improved skills in HTML5 semantic structure
+- Improved skills in HTML5 semantic structure

-Developed mobile-responsive layouts using CSS
+- Developed mobile-responsive layouts using CSS

-Gained practical experience in DOM manipulation with JavaScript
+- Gained practical experience in DOM manipulation with JavaScript

-##📜 License
+## 📜 License

 This project is built for educational and personal use only.
-It does not have any commercial affiliation with Myntra or similar platforms.
+It does not have any commercial affiliation with any real platforms.

 ## 📁 Folder Structure